yiisoft/var-dumper/README.md

 ## Output destination

-Choose one of existing or create a new one class to control the destination where "dumps" will be sent to:
+Choose one of existing classes or create a new one to control the destination where "dumps" will be sent to:
 - [EchoHandler](./src/Handler/EchoHandler.php)
   - Uses `echo` to write to stdout stream.
-  - Uses by default.
+  - Used by default.
 - [StreamHandler](./src/Handler/StreamHandler.php)
-  - Uses `ext-sockets` to sent encoded with `json_encode` dumps to a UDP socket.
+  - Uses `ext-sockets` to sent dumps encoded with `json_encode` to a UDP socket.
 - [CompositeHandler](./src/Handler/CompositeHandler.php)
   - Helpful class to sent dumps to multiple handlers in a row, for example `EchoHandler` and `StreamHandler`.